melboone/develop_cafe/content/samples/spreadsheets/dif.md

 category: spreadsheets
 Github_edit_link: https://github.com/melboone/develop_cafe/edit/master/content/samples/spreadsheets/dif.md

+DIF (Data Interchange Format) is a text-based file format used for exporting and importing spreadsheets.

+DIF files store data using the ASCII character encoding scheme.
+This mitigates cross-platform issues but at the same time creates certain limitations making the DIF format a more basic one when compared to other spreadsheet formats.

+DIF files can only handle a single spreadsheet per workbook.
+DIF spreadsheets are divided into two sections, data and header.
+Header parts start a text identifier written in capital letters and data parts start with a number pair indicating the row and column.
+Cell content is written between quotes.

+This are not samples for:

+* Raytheon Raster Bitmap
+* VisiCalc spreadsheet
+* Wright Design's Design Image Format

 | File name   | File Size   | Download                            |  Rows   | Columns | File Description                 |
 |-------------|-------------|-------------------------------------|---------|---------|----------------------------------|